 After the new user is created, go to the user details page and generate an auth token:

 Great, now we have a user with an auth token, in a group that can work with streams.
-We also have our compartment OCID, so we're ready to dig into some code.
+We also have our stream pool OCID, so we're ready to dig into some code.

 Now let's create our Micronaut application.
 By default, if we create an application using the Kakfa profile with the Micronaut CLI, we will not get an HTTP server.
 That's OK for this demo, but keep that in mind when you're building your applications as that may not be ideal for your particular requirements.
 You can certainly add the